-Michael Cusack’s Sydney GAA Club was founded on 30th January 1988 by a group of like minded Munster men: Seamus Clancy, Kevin Malone, Aidan McDermott, John Petty, David Fahy, and Noel Canavan (all hailing from County Clare) and Eddie McGrath (Maloney) from Limerick.
+Michael Cusack’s Sydney GAA Club was founded on 30th January 1988 by Seamus Clancy, Kevin Malone, Aidan McDermott, John Petty, David Fahy, and Noel Canavan (all hailing from the Banner County) and Eddie McGrath Maloney from Limerick.

-Initially the club consisted of a Men’s Football team, ably led by Seamus Clancy.
-They celebrated their first year in style – capturing the first spoils of the season at the Central Coast Competition that April.
+Initially the club consisted of just a Men’s Football team, ably captained by Seamus Clancy, and they celebrated their first season in style capturing the much coveted Central Coast Competition Trophy in Gosford that April.

 On Seamus Clancy’s return to Ireland, he helped Clare beat Kerry to secure their first Munster Senior Football Championship win in 1992 – earning himself an All Star Football Honour – the first for a Clare footballer.